Keyta

 Keyta ([ˈcʰeiːta]) was used instead of soap in Iceland before it was introduced there.
-Keyta was made by storing urine from domestic animals for some time, the alkaline fluid left over is rich in urea which is ideal for cleansing wool for example.
+Keyta was made by storing urine from domestic animals for some time, the alkaline fluid left over is rich in urea which was used for cleansing wool.
 It is also a good fertilizer.
 Sometimes human urine was used in its basic state, and it would be used for bathing.

 Keyta was also heavily used to wash show-winning live-stock, especially hairy pigs such as boar.
-This is referred to as Svínskeggur.
-Farm animals which have been cleansed using this process are referred to as Addi.